 7and she said, ‘Please let me glean and gather among the sheaves behind the reapers.’
 So she came and has continued from the morning until now.
 She has been sitting a little while in the shelter.”

-8Then Boaz said to Ruth, “Have you not heard, my daughter?
+8Then Boaz said to Ruth, “Listen carefully, my daughter.
 Do not go to glean in another field, and do not go from here, but stay here close to my young women.

 9Let your eyes be on the field that they reap, and go after them.
 Have I not commanded the young men not to touch you?
 When you are thirsty, go to the vessels and drink from that which the young men have drawn.”